 Thrifty Traveler Premium members get instant award alerts for business class, including this great opportunity to book United Polaris business class seats from several U.S. cities to Athens (ATH) – plus a tip to book for just 88,000 ANA Mileage Club miles for the most savings.

 Get award alerts like this one plus cheap domestic and international cash fares sent to your inbox with Thrifty Traveler Premium!

 But let's take a closer look at how you can find the exact flights you want with those elusive saver awards available so you can get to booking your trip to Europe in business class.

 Use United’s Website to Search for Availability

-The best tool out there to search for availability on almost any Star Alliance airline is United’s award search at United.com.
-And it’s no different in this case.
+The best tool out there to search for availability on almost any Star Alliance airline is United’s award search.
+And it's no different in this case.

-For the best experience, use United’s advanced search rather than searching directly from the homepage.
-If you search from the homepage, your results may be displayed with a different interface, which does not have the same filters or sorting capabilities — in other words, not as user friendly.
+For the best experience, start your search from United's old advanced search tool rather than searching directly from the homepage.
+If you search from the homepage, your results will be displayed with a different interface, which does not have the same filters or sorting capabilities — in other words, it's not as user-friendly.